ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Get her address to send anonymous donations to support future child and medical bills.

-Thunder chief (something) is leader
+Thunder chief (something) is leader of the vikings